 - Sun damage

-Store Your Kayak Properly
+How to Store Your Kayak

-Here are more tips for storing your kayak:
+Tips for storing your kayak:

 - Keep your kayak off the ground.
 Hang it up against a wall, making sure it is supported by the cockpit and on well-padded wall mounts.
 Its weight should be distributed evenly when stored on a wall mount.
 If you must store your kayak on the ground, position it properly so that it’s standing on its side.
 It’s also best to cover the cockpit.